 Drop-in configs for GitHub Actions, Jenkins, GitLab CI, and BuildGraph.
 PR comment bots, exit codes for gating, and JSON output for dashboards.

-Automatic detection of frame spikes with severity classification (mild/moderate/severe), bottleneck attribution (GPU/CPU/RT), and cluster drill-down.
+Automatic detection of frame spikes with severity classification (mild/moderate/severe), per-hitch bottleneck attribution (GPU/Game Thread/Render Thread), and cluster drill-down.

 IQR outlier trimming, percentile aggregation (P50/P95/P99), confidence intervals, coefficient of variation detection, and thermal throttle identification.